HMS Mashona: Construction and career

 Authorized as one of nine Tribal-class destroyers under the 1936 Naval Estimates, Mashona has been the only ship of her name to serve in the Royal Navy.
 The ship was ordered on 19 June 1936 from Parsons, but her hull was subcontracted to Vickers-Armstrong and was laid down on 5 August at the company's High Walker, Newcastle upon Tyne, shipyard.
 Launched on 3 September 1937, Mashona was completed on 30 March 1939 and commissioned on 1 April at a cost of £341,108 which excluded weapons and communications outfits furnished by the Admiralty.
 Her construction had been delayed by the late delivery of her gun mountings.
-Initially assigned to the Sixth Destroyer Flotilla (DF) of the Home Fleet, under the command of Commander Patrick McLaughlin, the ship escorted the ocean liner Empress of Australia through the English Channel in May with King George VI and Queen Elizabeth aboard as they departed for the their tour of Canada.
+Initially assigned to the Sixth Destroyer Flotilla (DF) of the Home Fleet, under the command of Commander Patrick McLaughlin, the ship escorted the ocean liner Empress of Australia through the English Channel in May with King George VI and Queen Elizabeth aboard as they departed for their tour of Canada.
 The following month she helped to search for the sunken submarine Thetis after a diving accident.